OhKazakh/greenranger-v2/README.md

 ## Data

-Every point is verified by hand against 2GIS, company websites and phone calls before it's published.
+Every point is checked by hand against 2GIS and company websites before it's published.
 The dataset lives in `backend/prisma/locations.json`.
 If you spot something wrong, the "add a point" form takes corrections too.

 ## Running locally